benjaoming/django-app-namespace-template-loader/README.rst

 Installation
 ------------

-First of all install ``django-app-namespace-template-loader`` with your favorite package manager.
+First of all install ``django-apptemplates`` with your favorite package manager.
 Example : ::

-    $ pip install django-app-namespace-template-loader
+    $ pip install django-apptemplates

 Once installed, add ``app_namespace.Loader`` to the ``TEMPLATE_LOADERS`` setting of your project. ::